emiruz/sparse-data/README.md

 A JSON file containing 5.1M objects was used.
 It was 1.6GB on disk and 192MB GZIP compressed.
-It contained 8 fields, most of which were compulsory, and 134945 possible values. *make-spec* was used to create a spec file (3.5MB on disk), and *make-sparse* was used to store the data, resulting in a 46MB archive file (213MB uncompressed).
+It contained 8 fields, most of which were compulsory, and 134945 possible values. *make-spec* was used to create a spec file (3.5MB on disk), and *make-sparse* was used to store the data, resulting in a 42MB archive file.
 That's roughly **4 times smaller** on disk than the compressed JSON.

 I think that sits somewhere around the likely worse case scenario.
 Generally, the more possible values and the sparser (more optional) they are, the more efficient the algorithm in comparison to GZIP JSON.